shwina/still-magic/_chapters_en/workflow.md

 title: "A Scalable Workflow"
 questions:
 -   "How can a growing number of people coordinate work on a single project?"
--   "How can I tell what state my project is actually in?"
+-   "How can I tell what needs to be done and who is doing it?"
 objectives:
 -   "Explain what rebasing is and use it interactively to collapse a sequence of commits into a single commit."
 -   "Describe a branch-per-feature workflow and explain why to use it."